annabel2509/comp122/labs/arrayLoops/README.md

 {% next %}
 ## Objected Oriented Piracy

 Sea shanties are historically well-tested applications, with known efficacy in hauling tall ships, wooing potential partners, and preserving maritime history.
-These have a repetitive mitre which can be generated using for loops.
+These have a repetitive mitre, which made them them useful timer circuits for early naval operating systems, and means they can be generated with `for` loops.

 Complete the program CShanty.java so that it prompts the user for an integer, `n`, and then sings the song to the terminal `n` times.
 The output of your program should be as below:

 ```
 $ java CShanty
 2                                               // User Input
-Oh I like to code and OOP sets me free!     // Console Output
-For reliable code, Java is for me
-Oh I like to code and OOP sets me free!
-For reliable code, Java is for me
+Soon may the compiler come,                     // Console Output
+To bring class files and exceptions
+Soon may the compiler come,
+To bring class files and exceptions
+High level languages earn my rum
 But, my first love is the C!
 ```